navneetha08/SingleAPIApplication/README.md

     The code runs on localhost.
 Go to postman, send a post request on the localhost url: https://127.0.0.1:5000/ To check the result for order items, pass the required content in the body in the template above and send a POST request to the URL: https://127.0.0.1:5000/gettotalcost

+ # Additional Information
+requests.py file contains all the corrosponding functionalites.
+This file is seperated from app.py for maintainability.
+The slab range is hardcoded for now.
+It can be made configurable by making it dynamic by sending a request in the required format.
+Currently the data structure used to represent this is a list of list, where each sublist represents an interval [A,B].
+"A" represents the upper bound for that slab.
+"B" represents the cost value for that slab.

+The API returns a response on the following logic:

+Final Price = Price Before Offer + Delivery Fee - Discount ( if applicable ) .

+ # Error Handling
+ It is assumed that the user request sent is valid.
+However, error handling is done for bounds of distance,quantity,price and name.
+BadRequest response is sent with an appropriate message in such cases.